 Six Elements of a Well-Constructed Business Case

-The figure describes the flow of building evidence for a business case.
+The figure describes the flow of building evidence for a business case and determining the net benefit of the measure.
 Click the image to enlarge.

-Measure developers should measure better health and better care quantitatively using validated instruments and metrics, and clearly link those expected benefits assigned to a model for testing.
+Measure developers should assess measure impact (e.g., health and health care outcomes, health care costs) quantitatively using validated instruments and metrics, and clearly link those expected benefits assigned to a model for testing.
+The measure developer should also assess the measure’s effect on the cost of clinical care, which may mediate the link between impacts on health and health care outcomes and impacts on health care costs.
 Using the example of increased physician follow-up visits, improved care coordination may not only reduce expenses associated with unnecessary readmissions, but could also reduce mortality in selected populations and improve patient experience (e.g., Consumer Assessment of Healthcare Providers and Systems).

 Regardless of the model used, the business case should include an explicitly stated hypothesis for use in later testing and, at a minimum, predict how the measure will have an effect over time (the trajectory).
 This enables the measure developer to make comparisons during measure use, continuing evaluation, and maintenance.
 When possible, the measure developer should include historical and baseline data—that is, data collected from the measure (if completing for maintenance) or similar measures (identified during the environmental scan).

 After implementation of the measure, the measure developer should compare the business case and predictions about measure performance, which helped inform decision-making during measure development and selection for use, against actual performance.
-If anticipated improvements in health, provider care performance, and cost savings occur as predicted, then the measure is succeeding in terms of the business case.
-If anticipated improvements are absent, are less/fewer than anticipated, or there are unintended consequences observed, then the measure developer should reexamine the data, reevaluate the justification for the measure, and analyze why improvements are not occurring.
-The measure developer then should adjust the business case for any changes in the healthcare environment and revisit the initial assumptions as needed.
+If hypothesized improvements in health, measured entity care performance, and cost savings occur as predicted, then the measure is succeeding in terms of the business case.
+If hypothesized improvements are absent, are less/fewer than anticipated, or there are unintended consequences observed, then the measure developer should reexamine the data, reevaluate the justification for the measure, and analyze why improvements are not occurring.
+The measure developer then should adjust the business case for any changes in the health care environment and revisit the initial assumptions as needed.
 For annual updates of measures in use and for continuing evaluation, simply reporting measure performance relative to predictions may be sufficient.
 For the comprehensive reevaluation, the measure developer should conduct a full analysis, and then report recommendations for improvement in an updated business case.